mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 Classifying data helps you understand the value of your data, determine whether data are at risk, and implement controls to mitigate those risks.
 :::

-Below you can find the categories in which data can be classified, but please remember that the actual data-sensitivity level association strictly depends on the operating context in which you operate:
+Below you can find the categories in which data can be classified according to the standards of classification of NATO and European Union, but please remember that the actual data-sensitivity level association strictly depends on the operating context in which you operate:

 ![sensitivity](img/sensitivity.png)